georgegognadze/awesome-resources/README.md

 + <a href="https://www.datacamp.com/" target="_blank"> DataCamp </a> Learn R, Python and Data Science online. :arrows_counterclockwise:
 + <a href="https://tutsplus.com/courses" target="_blank"> Tutsplus </a> 1,260+ video-based courses and short courses to help you develop creative and technical skills.
 What would you like to learn? :arrows_counterclockwise:
 + <a href="https://online.stanford.edu/courses" target="_blank"> Stanford Online </a> Stanford Online offers learners a single point of access to Stanford’s extended education and lifelong learning opportunities both on campus and around the world. :arrows_counterclockwise:
 + <a href="https://www.linkedin.com/learning/" target="_blank"> Linkedin Learning </a> Linkedin Learning  offers courses for every step of your career.
-Instructors with real-world experience.. :arrows_counterclockwise:
+Instructors with real-world experience. :arrows_counterclockwise:
 + <a href="https://www.futurelearn.com/" target="_blank"> Future Learn </a> Learn 100% online with world-class universities and industry experts.
 Develop your career, learn a new skill, or pursue your hobbies with flexible online courses. :arrows_counterclockwise:
 + <a href="https://laracasts.com/" target="_blank"> Laracasts </a> The best PHP and Laravel screencasts on the web. :moneybag:
 + <a href="https://www.safaribooksonline.com/" target="_blank"> Safari Books Online </a> Safari by O'Reilly is the premier popular online book collection containing thousands of best-selling, top-rated IT, computing, technology and business books by leading authors. :moneybag: